Why Your Balanced Portfolio Should Include Real Estate Investing

 Target-date funds have grown in popularity.
 They allow investors an avenue to place money for retirement without having to worry about changing their allocation over time.

-However, some worry that the decline in bond yields leave investors with anemic returns over time.
-As important as it is to gravitate toward safety and principal preservation, as one gets closer to retirement, must one compromise returns to achieve that stability?
+However, some worry that the decline in bond yields leaves investors with anemic returns.
+As necessary as it is to gravitate toward safety and principal preservation, must one compromise return to achieve that stability as one gets closer to retirement?

 Or is it possible to have both?

 Can one reduce risk from their portfolio without sacrificing return?
-The answer is emphatically, “yes.”
-Studies show that adding direct fractional real estate to a portfolio of stocks and bonds increased the return and decreased the volatility.
-That was true whether the allocation came from replacing stocks, replacing bonds, or a combination of both.
+The answer is absolutely “Yes.”
+Studies show that adding direct fractional real estate to a portfolio of stocks and bonds increases the return and decreases the volatility.
+Whether the allocation came from replacing stocks, replacing bonds, or combining both was true.